Hexheld/hexheld-docs/MD/Power Noise.md

 Bits 0 to 5 specify the slope flags.
 See above for information.

-If bit 6 is set in the write, the slope wave generation resets to the first sample of Portion A. This reset is automatically performed on sound chip reset.
+If bit 6 is set in the write, the slope wave generation resets to the first sample of Portion A. This reset is automatically performed on Hexheld system reset.

 If bit 7 is clear, the frequency generator is paused, preventing the slope algorithms from working and the slope accumulator from automatically updating.